-- L6.1 Subject to subclause L4.1, at the completion of the discussions in accordance with clause L3 -, the Chief Executive may invite officers to elect to be made voluntarily redundant under this clause. - Where the Chief Executive invites an officer to elect to be made voluntarily redundant, the officer must be provided a consideration period of a maximum of one month from the date of the offer in which to advise the Chief Executive of the officer's election, and the Chief Executive must not give notice of redundancy before the end of the one month consideration period. - L6.3 To allow an officer to make an informed decision on whether to submit an election to be made voluntarily redundant, the Chief Executive must provide the officer with advice on all of the following: - L6.3.1 The sums of money the officer would receive by way of severance pay, pay instead of notice, and paid up leave credits. - L6.3.2 The career transition and development opportunities within the ACTPS. - L6.4 The officer should seek independent advice on all of the following: - L6.4.1 The amount of accumulated superannuation contributions. - L6.4.2 The options open to the officer concerning superannuation. - L6.4.3 The taxation rules applicable to the various payments. - L6.5 The relevant directorate must supplement the costs of independent, accredited financial counselling incurred by each officer who has been offered voluntary redundancy up to a

-- maximum of \$1000.
-The Chief Executive must authorise the accredited financial counsellors to invoice the relevant directorate directly. - L6.6 Subject to subclause L6.7, where the Chief Executive approves an election to be made redundant and gives the notice of retirement in accordance with the PSM Act, the period of notice is one month, or 5 weeks if the officer is over 45 years old and has completed at least 2 years continuous service. - L6.7 Where the Chief Executive so directs, or the officer so requests, the officer will be retired at any time within the period of notice under subclause L6.6, and the officer must be paid in lieu of pay for the unexpired portion of the notice period.
+- L6.1 Subject to subclause L4.1, at the completion of the discussions in accordance with clause L3 -, the head of service may invite officers to elect to be made voluntarily redundant under this clause. - L6.2 Where the head of service invites an officer to elect to be made voluntarily redundant, the officer must be provided a consideration period of a maximum of one month from the date of the offer in which to advise the head of service of the officer's election, and the head of service must not give notice of redundancy before the end of the one month consideration period. - L6.3 To allow an officer to make an informed decision on whether to submit an election to be made voluntarily redundant, the head of service must provide the officer with advice on all of the following: - L6.3.1 The sums of money the officer would receive by way of severance pay, pay instead of notice, and paid up leave credits. - L6.3.2 The career transition and development opportunities within the ACTPS. - L6.4 The officer should seek independent advice on all of the following: - L6.4.1 The amount of accumulated superannuation contributions. - L6.4.2 The options open to the officer concerning superannuation. - L6.4.3 The taxation rules applicable to the various payments. - L6.5 The relevant directorate must supplement the costs of independent, accredited financial counselling incurred by each officer who has been offered voluntary redundancy up to a maximum of \$1000.
+The head of service must authorise the accredited financial counsellors to invoice the relevant directorate directly. - L6.6 Subject to subclause L6.7, where the head of service approves an election to be made redundant and gives the notice of retirement in accordance with the PSM Act, the period of notice is one month, or 5 weeks if the officer is over 45 years old and has completed at least 2 years continuous service. - L6.7 Where the head of service so directs, or the officer so requests, the officer will be retired at any time within the period of notice under subclause L6.6, and the officer must be paid in lieu of pay for the unexpired portion of the notice period.